 The most important things to know when you're shopping for batteries are it's Amp Hour rating, and it's voltage.
 Voltage is like the flow rate of electricity/current inside the battery, and it's "flow rate" if combined with another battery.
 The battery above is a 70Amp battery at 12Volts.
 Now if one battery is not large enough to supply your electrical needs, then you can wire it together to another battery (or multiple other batteries).
 How you wire them together could either increase the voltage or increase the amperage, but not both (we'll get to this later).
 If you wire batteries together, then they need to be the same type of battery - as in AGM to AGM, Lead-Acid to Lead-Acid, etc. You cannot have different types of batteries together because they charge at different rates, their lifetime usage is at different rates, some need to be vented and some don't, and their daily care requirements are different.
 A lead-acid battery is the same type as what's in your car, and are the cheapest type of battery, but they release gas as they charge and need to be vented outside and require you to add distilled water to the cells inside as the water in the acid mixture evaporates over time.
 AGM (absorbed glass mat) batteries require no additional water to be added as they utilize a gel like substance and also last longer than lead-acid batteries, but they're more expensive.

 Now this battery above at 70Amps may contain 70Amps, but you never want to discharge a battery to 0% because it damages it's ability to store current.
-When you're discharging the battery past a reasonable amount, the acid mixture in the battery will heat up and the voltage and stored amperage will lower, and it will start to corrode the plates inside the battery because it's voltage has lowered.
-This hurts the battery's ability to conduct current because the plates are now covered/oxidized, and it essentially lowers it's amperage capabilities.
+When you're discharging the battery past a reasonable amount, the acid mixture in the battery will heat up, and will start to build up crystalline sulfate deposits on the plates inside the battery.
+This hurts the battery's ability to conduct current because the plates are now covered, and it essentially lowers it's amperage capabilities.
+You can repair old batteries by desulfating them, but it's dangerous and I wouldn't recommend that.

 Wiring Batteries in Series vs Parallel: